Abdelrhman150/ChatBot/README.md

 ### 2. `JavaApplication10` (Core Application & GUI)
 This module contains the primary logic and desktop graphical user interfaces for the system.
 It is heavily modularized into packages representing different architectural layers:
 #### `Package1` (Models & Core Entities)
 Contains the core domain models and entities used throughout the application.
-It employs various design patterns (like Factory and Flyweight) to manage object creation and shared states efficiently.
+It employs Solid principles and various design patterns (like structural, behavioral and creational) to manage object communication and creation efficiently.
 - **Key Entities:** `Admin`, `Doctor`, `Nurse`, `Patient`, `Secretary`, `Department`, `Room`, `Appointment`, `Bill`.
 - **Patterns:** `StaffFactory`, `RoomFactory`, `RoomFlyweightFactory`, `MedicalRecordDecorator`, `PaymentProcessor` (with Adapters for Paypal and Insurance).
 #### `Package2` (Controllers & Services)